20th Marathon of Parallel Programming

 Click here for the current edition of the Marathon of Parallel Programming

-Marathon of Parallel Programming 2023
+Marathon of Parallel Programming 2025

 This year, the marathon brings back both categories: local and remote.
 See the rules page to understand how to participate.

 The main purpose of this contest is to spread knowledge in parallel and distributed programming through a high-level competition.
-Correct answers and performance gain are the targets.
+Correct answers and performance gains are the targets.
 Undergraduate and graduate students of Computer Science, Computer Engineering, and related courses are welcome to participate in Marathon.

 When the contest finishes, all teams will have their results available and winners will be officially announced during the celebratory dinner.

-Final Program
+Draft Program

 The Marathon will be held both on-site and on-line (see the rules page).